dmarx/the-rest-of-the-fucking-owl/README.md

 # the-rest-of-the-fucking-owl

-🚧 **WORK IN PROGRESS** It mostly works, but no promises for quality or stability.
-I'll remove this disclaimer when I'm a bit happier with it.
+🚧 **WORK IN PROGRESS** 🚧

 ![](https://i.imgur.com/RadSf.jpg)

-trigger an LLM in your CI/CD to auto-complete your work
+### Trigger an LLM in your CI/CD to auto-complete your work

-idea fleshed out here: https://github.com/dmarx/bench-warmers/blob/main/auto-coder.md
+1. Write file(s) with incomplete content, using ext `.llm_prompt`
+2. Conclude commit message with "4LLM"
+3. LLM completes your work and pushes it to a PR for review!

 # Setup